Henfield Museum

 A wintry Victorian scene by the artist Lewis Pinhorn Wood shows the turning into Nep Town Road, Henfield, one snowy day long ago.
 'Tipnoak', shown on the right, was soon afterwards demolished, leaving this painting as the only known record of the scene.

-The greeting card is available in both ivory and white and is blank inside.
+The greeting card is available is blank inside for your own greeting.

 Published by the Friends of Henfield Museum, 2019, £3.00 for 5, £5.00 for 10.